 We ask that all members of Shinkyokushinkai around the world come together as one and support our athletes.
 To all the athletes, I hope you will complete your last training session to the fullest and face this big stage with all your might, aiming to monopolize the first places in all categories.

 The performance and attitude of Shinkyokushinkai athletes at this championship will be the embodiment of our philosophy and training result, and at the same time it will provide hope and inspiration to karateka around the world.
 The 2nd JFKO International Championship and the 1st JFKO International Senior Championship will be held concurrently with the WFKO Championship.
 I hope that all the competitors competing here will take on the competition stage with pride for their country and pride for Shinkyokushinkai, just as the representatives in the WFKO Championship.
+I sincerely hope that your challenges will become a light that illuminates the future of the karate world.

 Together, let us persevere, be sincere, and build the foundation for a new era.